-You may never have heard of it - but Inis Rath, the Hare Krishna Island, might be a rewarding stop when visiting County Fermanagh in Northern Ireland, south of Enniskillen, just across the border from County Cavan.
-You'll literally take a ferry into a different world.
-And you'll be made very welcome there as well.
+You may never have heard of it - but Inis Rath, the Hare Krishna Island, is one of the most unique and rewarding stops when visiting County Fermanagh in Northern Ireland.
+If you find yourself south of Enniskillen, just across the border from County Cavan, you can literally take a ferry into a different world.
+The physical journey may be a short one but the spiritual residents hope that the trip will open your eyes to a new realm of possibility and self realization.

 Inis Rath (also nicknamed and signposted as Hare Krishna Island) is a small island in Lough Erne.
-Where once rich landowners and their guests enjoyed shooting, these days pursuits are much more peaceful.
-Because while the Stags are still there at times, the Hares have taken over - not the long-eared, furry ones, though.
-Owned by ISKCON, the International Society for Krishna Consciousness (better known as the Hare Krishna movement to most people), it is a center for the Hindu faith, a nature reserve, an educational center, and a retreat.
+The island was once a place where rich landowners and their guests enjoyed target practice and shooting expeditions, but these days the local pursuits are much more peaceful.
+That is because the Hares have taken over - though put any thoughts of long-earred bunnies right out of your head.
+Owned by ISKCON, the International Society for Krishna Consciousness (better known as the Hare Krishna movement to most people), little Inis Rath is a center for the Hindu faith, a nature reserve, an educational center, and a retreat.

 Taking the Ferry to the Temple

-Being free to do what you like has, however, its limits - as Inis Rath is a private island, you will have to observe certain rules here.
+The welcoming Hare Krishnas of Inis Rath invite visitors to explore the island as they like.
+Being free to do what you like has, however, its limits and since Inis Rath is a private island, you will have to observe certain rules here.
 These include no smoking, no drinking of alcohol, and no eating of meat, all of which are clearly signposted.
 These rules also apply to those cruising on Lough Erne and using Inis Rath's jetty as a stop.

-no-one will throw you out if you want to experience the ceremonies, as long as you behave respectfully.
+On the other hand, no one will ask you to leave of step aside if do you want to experience the ceremonies, as long as you behave respectfully.

 Amenities on the Hare Krishna Island

-Visitors to Inis Rath should come prepared, and bring a few things of their own – take a few snacks (but avoid anything non-vegetarian, please ... so no beef jerky) and some water or similar drinks (definitely no alcohol), if you plan to spend time here.
-There is no shop on the island.
-In fact, apart from the eco-friendly toilet block, amenities you can rely on are almost zero.
+Visitors to Inis Rath should come prepared, and bring a few things of their own.
+There is nothing to purchase on the island so be sure to bring a few snacks (but avoid anything non-vegetarian, please.
+This means no deli meat sandwiches), and some water or similar drinks (definitely no alcohol), if you plan to spend time here.
+Everything you will need, you should carry with you.
+In fact, apart from the eco-friendly toilets, amenities you can rely on are almost zero.
 You'll get a refreshing drink of water in the scullery, but that is all you can reliably count upon.

-If you bring kids ... there is a great playground between the temple and the old boathouse (which, along with the jetty, should be off limits for unsupervised children).
+If you bring kids, there is also a great playground between the temple and the old boathouse (which, by the way, and should be off-limits for unsupervised children due to how close it is to the water).

-The first answer that comes to mind is ... nature.
+Even if you don't have a religious reason for visiting, the natural setting is lovely.
 Though (or maybe because) only partly landscaped, and partly given over to untamed wildness, Inis Rath is a joy to explore.
 There are walks around the island dotted with life-size illustrations from Hindu mythology, leading you to aged woods, to the waterside, and through shrubbery that is simply great in bloom.

 If you want to get away from the hustle and bustle of daily life or need a break from the usual tourist trail, head for Inis Rath.
 No strings attached.